vorsocom/mugen/README.md

 ### Clients

 Clients provide platform-specific functionality and can be built for either push or pull APIs.
-Push API clients rely on IPC extensions to handle requests from the core API.
+Push API clients rely on IPC extensions to handle incoming requests.
 Configuration for the client modules is managed using a TOML configuration file, allowing for easy customization.

 ### Gateways and Services